Sujal781/code-review-agent/review_report.md

 - Potential exposure of sensitive information (password) in error messages.

 **🧹 Quality:**
-- Inconsistent naming for error state variables (e.g., nameError, emailError, passwordError) could be grouped into a single state object for better organization.
+- Inconsistent naming for error state variables (e.g., 'nameError', 'emailError', 'passwordError') could be grouped into a single state object for better organization.

 **⚡ Performance:**
 - Repeated validation functions on every submit could be optimized by consolidating them into a single validation function.

 **💡 Suggestions:**
-- Consider using a form library like Formik or React Hook Form for better form management and validation.
+- Consider using a single state object for form data and errors to reduce the number of state variables.
+This can improve readability and maintainability.
-- Use a more descriptive error handling mechanism instead of setting a generic error message for registration failure.

 ---